Agend Organics | Natural Home & Body Products

 Skin Care as Nature Intended

 Our luxurious, age-defying skin care and home care products are a fusion of nature, science and ancient wisdom.
 Many of the nature-derived constituents we use in our skin care formulations have been used for centuries with time-tested results.
-As a result, our natural and organic products are therapeutic, beautifying and divinely aromatic—a herbal apothecary for your skin—you'll love them!
+The result?
+Truly beautiful, natural and organic skin care products that are therapeutic, beautifying and divinely aromatic—an herbal apothecary for your skin!

 We use the finest, natural and organic ingredients in our artisan formulations—sourced from reputable organic suppliers and growers, and our own organic gardens.
 We select our natural ingredients based on their functionality, effectiveness and safe use in accordance with scientific studies and the ingredient safety guidelines set by the EWG.

 Each certified organic ingredient we use is grown and harvested ethically and minimally so that the integrity of the plant is maintained—delivering potency, quality and ultimately, visible results.
 The extraordinary properties of these plants work with our skin's natural function to protect, repair and nourish, without the harmful side effects of harsh, toxic and damaging chemicals.
 And, because we believe in potency and not label claims, every ingredient in our product formulations has an active purpose—we do not use fillers or make ingredient claims for marketing purposes.

 Our Natural Home and Body Formulations are ...